whynotsoluciones/node-env-configuration/README.md

 Name  | Default Value | Description
 ------|---------------|-------------
 `prefix` | '' | **Pascal case** prefix.
 Restrict variables to read from environment to those starting with this prefix in **snake case**
-`hierarchySeparator` | '_' | Character used in env variables to create a nested object in resulting object `arraySeparator` | null | This character, if specified, is used as an array separator.
+`arraySeparator` | null | This character, if specified, is used as an array separator.
 So if a variable contains this character, the variable is parsed as an array of values
 `defaults` | {} | Default object values